 The second fold

 The second fold is like folding a letter.
-Pick up the opposite side of the dough that you folded and stretch it over the first folded piece, laying it on top.
+Pick up the opposite side of the dough you folded, then stretch it over the first folded piece, laying it on top.

 The third Fold – Repeat the first fold